stefan-hoeck/idris2-pack-db/README.md

-In order to add your own package, make sure it builds with HEAD of the main branch of the Idris2 project and submit a PR with the package's description added to `collections/HEAD.toml`.
+In order to add your own package, make sure it builds with HEAD of the main branch of the Idris2 project and submit a PR with the package's description added to `collections/HEAD.toml` and make sure the necessary libraries are installed by adjusting all three workflows under .github/workflows.

 If it builds with Idris without failure, it will be included in the next nightly release of the package collection.
 Nightly releases